javilonso/IoT-Watering-Plants/README.md

 # IoT Watering System for Plants

+The full post is publihed in my personal blog: https://www.javieralonso.io/2021/07/19/iot-automatic-irrigation-system-for-plants-solar-powered/

 My tomato plants need water every day.
 Before leaving my home for holidays, I decided to create a full autonomous (energy and watering) system for watering my plants.

 I don't have a water supply near my plants, so I use a 16L plastic box as water tank.
 I have enough water for about 10 days.